Helperbird/website/src/pages/features/specialised-dyslexic-fonts.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Easily Change Fonts on Any Website with Dyslexic-Friendly and Specialized Options
+title: Easily Change Fonts on Any Website with Dyslexic-Friendly Options
-description: Easily change the font on any website or PDF with Helperbird's extension to dyslexia-friendly fonts like Lexend and OpenDyslexic, or choose from 18 specialized font options.
-Perfect for individuals with dyslexia or those seeking a unique reading experience.
+description: Discover how Helperbird's Easy Font Change feature empowers your reading experience.
+Choose from dyslexia-friendly fonts like Lexend and OpenDyslexic, or pick from 18 other specialized options.
+Ideal for anyone looking to enhance readability.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 featurePageTitle: Easily Change Fonts on Any Website with Dyslexic-Friendly and Specialized Options